 A student can borrow funds for expenses not covered by other financial aid using the Federal Direct Graduate PLUS Loan program.
 The GradPLUS loan does require a credit check and is based on credit history, not credit score.
 Lack of a credit history does not negatively affect your ability to be approved.
 Students not able to borrow on the strength of their own credit history will be offered an endorser (co-signer) option.
 A student may generally borrow up to their cost of attendance minus all other aid received.
 The interest rate on this loan is set on an annual basis and is fixed for the life of the loan.
-The interest rate is based on the high yield of the 10 year Treasury Note sold at the last auction in May plus 4.60%.
-The interest rate for loans disbursed after July 1, 2020 and prior to July 1, 2021 is 6.30% with a 4.228% origination fee charged at disbursement for loans disbursed after October 1, 2020.
+The interest rate for loans disbursed after July 1, 2022 and prior to July 1, 2023 is 7.54% with a 4.228% origination fee charged at disbursement for loans disbursed after October 1, 2020.
 Students may elect to make interest payments while in school, or have the unpaid interest capitalized once they enter repayment.
-Repayment on the loan begins 6 months after the student graduates or ceases to be enrolled at least half time.
+Repayment on the loan begins 6 months after the student graduates or ceases to be enrolled at least half-time.